nalbarr/hello-luke-java/README.md

 # hello-luke-java
 This is project dedicated for NA/NLA pairing and guiding NLA in his learning as he ventures past K-12 and towards university.
+One of the happiest times in my life is when you asked "Can you teach more more about programming?".
+So, our journey begins.

 ## Goals
 * (NLA) we should define goals, without goals we can not measure progress.
+I will set a path, but you need to walk it and make you own way to your best self.

 ## Guidelines
 (NLA)